 Quiet – loud, quiet – loud.
 For people whose singing voices were slightly less audible than falling snow, My Bloody Valentine knew how to make some noise.

 The singular sound that the band produced came about by mixing instruments and vocals at equal levels so that neither stood out.
-Kevin Shields was also adamant that he didn’t want choruses or too many guitar effects.
+Guitarist Kevin Shields was also adamant that he didn’t want choruses or too many guitar effects.

 Melodies were in short supply, and the band sampled themselves and fed the tapes back into the mix.